 1st grade- Using our voices correctly, following a director, preparing for a Christmas Concert.
 We are working for the first annual "How the Penguins Saved Christmas" I am excited to get this up and running for the first time ever.
 It should be cute enough to have 120 penguins in costume let alone to have them singing cute songs.

 2nd grade- 2nd graders Have a concert entitled "Whether the Weather" So we'll be studying the weather and singing about it as well.
 This supports the classroom curriculum studies of weather and the water cycle as well.
-This year well be following up from last years skills and developing fine motor skills to play the ukeleles.
+This year we'll be following up on last year's skills and developing fine motor skills to play the ukeleles.

 5th grade- The fifth graders are utilizing prior learning to read music, sing music, and play music on percussion instruments.
-This has included reading quarter, eighth, half, and whole notes as well as their matching rests.
+This has included reading quarter, eighth, half, and whole notes, as well as their matching, rests.
 Students must also be able to read note names in order to play them on xylophones.
 In addition to all of this students are also working with guitars for 35- minutes weekly.
 Many students are making amazing progress.
-I hope you will seen some of this excitement at home too!
+I hope you will see some of this excitement at home too!